pramaths/solana-staking-dashboard/README.md

 ## Technical Implementation

-The dashboard is built using Next.js for server-side rendering and routing, Tailwind CSS for styling, and shadcn/ui for UI components.
-Data visualization is handled by Recharts, providing interactive and responsive charts.
-The application is structured with modular React components for maintainability and scalability.
-Data fetching is designed to be easily switched from dummy data to live Solana RPC endpoints, supporting real-time updates and polling.
-The UI is responsive and optimized for both desktop and mobile devices.
+The dashboard is built using Next.js 14 with App Router for optimal performance and SEO.
+The UI is crafted with shadcn/ui components and styled using Tailwind CSS, providing a modern and responsive interface.
+Data visualization is handled by Recharts, offering interactive and responsive charts with custom tooltips and animations.
+The backend is deployed on Vercel's serverless platform, which efficiently handles API and RPC calls to the Solana blockchain via Helius.
+The application is structured with modular React components and TypeScript for type safety, ensuring maintainability and scalability.
+All data is fetched in real-time from Solana RPC endpoints, with no caching to ensure users always see the most current network state.

 ## Real-Time Updates